tldr-pages/tldr/pages/linux/mkswap.md

 # mkswap

-> Set up a Linux swap area.
-> mkswap sets up a Linux swap area on a device or in a file.
+> Sets up a Linux swap area on a device or in a file.

 - Setup a disk partition as swap area: